sunilabrahamindia/sunilabraham/publications/privacy-violation-no-financial-loss.md

   <figcaption>Newspaper copy of the article.</figcaption>
 </figure>

 {% include notice.html message="The Malayalam text on this page may contain extraction errors.
 Please refer to the newspaper screenshot for comparison.
-If you notice any mistakes in the Malayalam text and can help with corrections, please [contact us](/contact/)." %}
+If you notice any mistakes in the Malayalam text and can help with corrections, please <a href='/contact/'>contact us</a>." %}

 <div class="highlighted-text">
 <div id="fulltext-ml" lang="ml" class="malayalam-text">